 We develop and deliver play-based parent-child programs and training in partnership with community organizations.
 Our goal is to empower parents as their children’s first teachers, and to build capacity for early learning opportunities.
 We also offer skills development training for professionals who would like to integrate additional family literacy principles and themes into their work with families.
 These trainings can be tailored to suit your needs and timeframe.
 Please contact us to discuss these options.

 We offer trainings in a variety of parent-child literacy programs for facilitators to run in their home communities.
 Our staff can also directly deliver parent-child programs on site at family resource centres, schools, child care centres and other community settings.
 All programs incorporate child-led, play-based learning philosophies into the content.

-For more information on any of these training opportunities or to register, please see our Program Descriptions.
+For more information on our programs, please see Program Descriptions.

 We offer a number of theory-based skills development sessions designed for family literacy practitioners, early years staff in child care centres and schools and others working to support families and young children in the development of early learning skills.